Clive Fiske Harrison: Family

 According to Burke's, he is a relation of Major Fiske Goodeve Fiske-Harrison of Copford Hall in Copford, Essex, High Sheriff of Essex, and himself resides in the nearby village of Layer de la Haye and also in Eaton Square in Belgravia, London.
 He has three sons.
-His son Jules was, according to The Times, a "famously skilled and fearless skier" who died in a skiing accident in Zermatt, Switzerland in 1988 and his son Alexander is an author and bullfighter.
+His eldest son Byron was a cavalry officer in the British Army before becoming a stockbroker at Cazenove & Co and later a director of Goldman Sachs.
+His second son Jules was, according to The Times, a "famously skilled and fearless skier" who died in a skiing accident in Zermatt, Switzerland in 1988 and his youngest son Alexander is an author, polo player, bullfighter and director of Fiske plc.